 The very best of Scotland itinerary 10 days

 You’ll need a full day to experience the thriving capital of Scotland.
 You’ll want to rise early to make the most of your time here- there is plenty to see and do!

-For those who are planning on spending more time in Edinburgh, I’ve written a more comprehensive list of activities here.
+For those who are planning on spending more time in Edinburgh, I’ve written a comprehensive list of more things to do here.

 The view from Calton Hill in Edinburgh